Nicolle Gonzales

-Nicolle Gonzales (born March 15, 1980 in Waterflow, New Mexico) is a Navajo certified midwife.
-She is currently in the process of opening the nation's first Native American birthing center in her home state, New Mexico.
+Nicolle Gonzales (born March 15, 1980, in Waterflow, New Mexico) is a Navajo certified midwife.
+She is the founder of the Changing Woman Initiative, which is the nation's first combined Native American birthing and reproductive wellness center, in her home state, New Mexico.

 Biography

 She studied at the University of New Mexico.
 She first received her bachelor's degree in nursing, followed by a master level midwifery degree.
 She is a member of the American College of Nurse-Midwives and is certified with the American Midwifery Certification Board.

 Gonzales trained as a midwife after traumatic experiences during the birth of her first child.
+At the time, she was the only Native American midwife-nurse student in the country.

+She has worked at Santa Fe Indian Hospital.

 Gonzales lives in Santa Fe, New Mexico.
+She is a long-distance runner.

-Changing Woman Initiative (CWI)
+Changing Woman Initiative

-Gonzales is the founder of Changing Woman Initiative, a non-profit organization which aims to improve the experience of childbirth for indigenous women.
-The cost alone of child birth can range from $13,000 to $17,000, making it less available for rural, indigenous women.
-Gonzales aims to cut the costs of birth as well as providing other women's health services to help with the cost of women's health in general.
-Work has not yet started on the clinic, which is intended to cater to women with Medicaid insurance, or women with no insurance at all.
-Gonzales hopes to open the center on native land.
+Gonzales is the founder of Changing Woman Initiative (CWI), a non-profit organization which aims to improve the experience of childbirth for Indigenous women.
+The cost of child birth is expensive, and access is limited for rural, indigenous women.
+Gonzales aims to create spaces where Native women are safe, respected, and spiritually cared for, and where Native healthcare professionals can incorporate traditional healing into their practice.
+They offer prenatal care, fresh produce, at-home services, doula assistance, and bodywork.

+Gonzales also aims to cut the costs of birth and provide services to help with the cost of women's health in general.
+The clinic's policy is that they "don’t turn any woman away," and they secure grant funding to ensure they can still support uninsured women and women with insurance providers such as Medicaid which do not always cover traditional medicine.

+CWI also funds education for Native and Indigenous midwives who want to provide similar services in their communities.